 *International Union for Conservation of Nature is the world’s main authority on the conservation status of species

 Piscivorous – mainly fish, sometimes squid and crustaceans

 Open ocean and coastal shores in tropical, sub-tropical and temperate seas

 Although not necessarily facing extinction in the immediate future, specific populations of bottlenose dolphins are threatened due to human impact including illegal hunting, a shortage of food due to over-fishing, drowning in fishing nets and marine pollution.

 Bottlenose dolphins also suffer in captivity, where they are exploited for human entertainment.

 Dolphins are brutally slaughtered in Japanese drive hunts; fishermen surround a pod with nets which pull them into a confined area.
 Some dolphins have their throats slit or are stabbed, whilst others are caught on hooks and winched out of the water to be slaughtered.
 Some die of shock, become tangled in nets and suffocate or may crash into boats, harbour walls or each other.
 It is estimated that 16,000-20,000 dolphins per year are killed during these hunts, which also supply live dolphins to zoos and aquaria around the world.

->

-> Our campaign against confinement of bottlenose dolphins, and other cetaceans, in captivity in zoos, marine parks and aquaria.
-We work to expose and investigate inadequate captive facilities, leading to tighter regulations around keeping.
+We campaign against confinement of bottlenose dolphins, and other cetaceans, in captivity.
+We work to expose and investigate inadequate captive facilities, leading to tighter regulations and improved animal welfare.